ci-lab-cz/streamd/README.md

     - Protein - Ligand;
     - Protein - Cofactor (multiple);
     - Protein - Ligand - Cofactor (multiple);

 - supports of simulations of boron-containing molecules using Gaussian Software
+- supports of simulations of ligand binding metalloproteins with MCPB.py
 - supports distributed computing using dask library
 - supports of running of parallel simulations on multiple servers
 - supports to extend time of MD simulations